wmo-im/wis2box-training/documentation/docs/en/practical-sessions/decoding-data.md

     In this practical session, you learned how to:

+    - run a docker container for the "demo-decode-eccodes-jupyter" image
-    - run the example Jupyter notebooks to decode data in GRIB2, BUFR and NetCDF4 formats
+    - run the example Jupyter notebooks to decode data in GRIB2, NetCDF and BUFR formats